-To continue improving computerized systems to provide the public with effective delivery of services.
+To continue to improve computerized systems by providing the public with effective delivery of services.

 - Convert confidential paper records to digital formats to more efficiently manage archived records. - Convert microfiche records to modern digital formats to enhance file sharing and preservation.